UnionOfRAD/manual/01_installation/03_web_servers.md

 Setup a site by right clicking "Sites" and click "Add Web Site"

 1. Enter your website name.
-2. Enter the physical path to your application's webroot directory (_\path\to\lithium\app\webroot_).
+2. Enter the physical path to your application's webroot directory (_\path\to\project\webroot_).
 3. _Optional:_ If your content is in your home directory, click "Connect As" and click "Specific User".
-From therec enter your Windows login details, as this will allow IIS to have proper access to the application.
+From there enter your Windows login details, as this will allow IIS to have proper access to the application.
 4. Enter the desired port.
 5. Click "OK".